-HONG KONG (Reuters) - French food giant Danone SA (DANO.PA) said it had cut prices of its baby milk formula products in China by up to 20 percent following an investigation by Beijing into possible price-fixing and anti-competitive behavior in the sector.
+HONG KONG, July 9 (Reuters) - French food giant Danone SA said it had cut prices of its baby milk formula products in China by up to 20 percent following an investigation by Beijing into possible price-fixing and anti-competitive behaviour in the sector.

 Danone said its Dumex Baby Food Co had "paid close attention to, and fully cooperated" with the probe by China's top economic planning agency.
 From July 9, the firm reduced sales prices of its main products by 5-20 percent.

 "Consumers of all stages in our range and of different economic profiles will be able to enjoy the benefits that our price-cut proposal brings to them," it said in a statement on Monday.

 The firm had expressed its intention to cut prices on July 3 but did not announce the scale of cuts at the time.

 The probe by China's National Development and Reform Commission into five leading foreign infant milk companies is seen by some analysts as part of a broader Chinese plan to boost consumption of local infant milk products, and could herald further consolidation of the sector.

 Another infant milk producer being investigated, Biostime International Holdings, said that it would offer a series of consumer rewards granting customers an effective discount of "around 11 percent" off suggested retail prices.

 "These activities will benefit consumers directly and will enhance our business partners' confidence," the company said in a statement to the Hong Kong stock exchange on Tuesday.